Chulip: Development

-Chulip was developed by a team of 12 to 14 people at Punchline.
-The game took two and a half years to complete after its initial planning; one year and three months were devoted to programming.
-Director Yoshirou Kimura started work on the project as he helped his colleagues at Love-de-Lic finish that company's final game, L.O.L.: Lack of Love.
+Chulip was developed by a team of 12 to 14 people at Punchline, then a department of Skip Ltd. The game took two and a half years to complete after its initial planning; one year and three months were devoted to programming.
+Director Yoshiro Kimura started work on the project as he helped his colleagues at Love-de-Lic finish that company's final game, L.O.L.: Lack of Love.
 Production of Chulip began in the earliest days of the PS2, making it a challenge for the development team who only had experience with the original PlayStation.
 Kimura valued his team members' opinions and ideas while working on it.
 "It was challenging and interesting at the same time to program a game for a new console," he stated.
 "We were definitely eager to see what we could do with it."
 The original idea for Chulip came when Kimura visited Western countries and saw couples kissing in public, a custom not often performed among Japanese people.
 Kimura came up with the game's title after attending a party in Tokyo.
-As the intoxicated partygoers talked about video games, they began to humorously say "chu-shite" (lit. "kiss me").
+The partygoers consumed alcohol whilst discussing video games, and while intoxicated they began to humorously say "chu-shite" (lit. "kiss me").
 The title Chulip is a play on words: a cross between chu (the Japanese onomatopoeia for the sound of a kiss) and the English word lip, as well as the Japanese rendering of the word tulip.